๐ŸŒฌ๏ธ Section 1 of 12

 Read and Record the Confirmation Result

-Record the result in Step 3 of the ATF, along with the device serial number and the date and time of the confirmation test.
+Record the result in the Confirmation Test area of Step 3 of the ATF โ€” the printed result must be affixed to each copy of the form with tamper-evident tape, or printed directly onto the form.
+Include the device serial number and date/time of the confirmation test.
 The confirmation test result is the official, reportable result.

 6